I flew to New York City with my friend Jen last week and boy are my arms tired, as my dad would say.

 I have only flown twice without both children.

-Once when Anna was three and once with Annie but without Ellie when we went to Florida in June.
+Once when Anna was three to go to a wedding with Mike in South Carolina and once with Annie but without Ellie when we went to Florida in June.

 I told Jen on the plane, in essence, that it took almost everything I could muster to leave my car that morning at the airport (with a sobbing five-year-old in the back seat, mind you) and get on this plane.